Chemical Safety & Regulations Guide for Safe Handling, Compliance, and Risk Control

 Chemical safety refers to the proper handling, storage, use, and disposal of chemical substances to prevent harm to people, property, and the environment.
 It exists because chemicals are widely used in industries such as manufacturing, healthcare, agriculture, and construction, and improper management can lead to serious health risks, environmental damage, and legal consequences.

-• Protection of human health: Exposure to hazardous chemicals can cause acute or chronic illnesses, including respiratory issues, skin conditions, and long-term diseases.
+• Protection of human health: Prevents illnesses such as respiratory issues, skin disorders, and long-term diseases.

-• Legal and regulatory adherence: Non-compliance with chemical regulations can lead to penalties and operational disruptions.
+• Legal and regulatory adherence: Avoids penalties and ensures smooth operations.

 • Industrial workers and safety officers